Berachain Node Quickstart β‘ β

 # FROM: ~/beranode

 Initially this will not appear to respond, but within a minute blocks should begin flowing.
-There should be no significant quantity of error messages, except for minor complaints about disconnecting or slow peers from time to time.
+There should not be a significant number of error messages, except for occasional minor complaints about disconnecting or slow peers.

 To check on the sync status of the consensus layer, in another terminal run the following which will retrieve the current block height from the consensus client: